Do standards keep testers in the kindergarten?

 Documentation is never required "for the auditors".
 If it is required it is because it is needed to manage the project, or it is a requirement of the project that has to be justified like any other requirement.
 That is certainly true of safety critical applications, or applications related to pharmaceutical development and manufacture.
 It is not true in all cases.

-IEEE 829 and other standards do have real value, but in my opinion their value is not as standards!
-They contain a wealth of good advice and the fruits of vast experience.
+IEEE 829 and other standards do have value, but in my opinion their value is not as standards!
+They do contain some good advice and the fruits of vast experience.
 However, they should be guidelines to help the inexperienced, and memory joggers for the more experienced.

 I hope this article has made people think about whether mandatory standards are appropriate for software development and testing, and whether detailed documentation in the style of IEEE 829 is always needed.
 I hope that I have provided some arguments and evidence that will help testers persuade others of the need to give testers the freedom to leave the kindergarten and grow as professionals.